Raspberry Pi Access Point Routing

 - First, we need to enable IP forwarding by the Linux kernel, by editing the file /etc/sysctl.conf and uncommenting the line:

 You will need to be root or use sudo to edit this file.
 An alternative is to put this single line in the file/etc/sysctl.d/routed-ap.conf.
 Either way, this will take effect at the next reboot.

-- Next we will use iptables to set up routing rules to do Network Address Translation (NAT), and then add a default route.
+- Next we will use iptables to add a routing rule to do Network Address Translation (NAT), and then add a default route.
 This is simply done by editing the configuration file for the upstream interface in the directory /etc/network/interfaces.d/ – either eth0 for a wired upstream interface, or wlan1 for a wireless upstream interface.
 Either way, add the following two lines to the file as part of the configuration for that interface:

 post-up iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE post-up route add default gw 192.168.1.1 eth0